Ossification of the posterior longitudinal ligament

 - ankylosing spondylitis 3

-- schizophrenia: possible (not confirmed)
+- schizophrenia: possible (in one study) 12

 DISH may be seen in up to 12% of elderly male Caucasians, with OPLL seen in about half of these, suggesting the incidence among Caucasians may be higher than the figures above.